Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Coming from the semi-arid Central Australian city of Alice Springs, which has no beaches, I expected to experience something significantly different, and the beaches of Vietnam did not disappoint.

-Amen fell in love with them too.
-She was nuts in all the beaches we visited for the photoshoot.
+Amen and I fell in love with them, too.
+She went crazy on all the beaches we visited for the photoshoot.

 3. Tourist infrastructure

-By this I mean the supply chain that facilitates tourists to have a good travel experience.
+By this, I mean the supply chain that facilitates tourists having a good travel experience.

 These include marketing information, the visa application process, flights, buses, hotels, scooters, tuk-tuks, food vendors, telephone connections, places to visit, things to see, and English language communication.

 Honestly, Cambodia’s visa application process was much easier and faster than Vietnam’s.
-I loved the evisa application website.
+I loved their evisa application website.

 Both countries must develop their foreign language skills to cater to increasing visitors.